imb/fctx/doc/usr/source/api_fct.rst

 .. cfunction:: fct_req(condition)

+    *New in FCTX 1.1*.
 Evaluates the *condition*, and if it is false it will cause a test to fail.
 This differs from :cfunc:`fct_chk` in so far as a false state causes the test block to abort.